E14

 How to Fix / Troubleshooting

-Safety: Multiple failed ignition attempts can lead to unburned gas accumulation.
-If you smell gas, shut off the gas supply and ventilate the area.
+Safety: Multiple failed ignition attempts can lead to the accumulation of unburned gas.
+If you smell gas, shut off the gas supply and ventilate the area immediately.

 Steps:

-• Observe a start attempt: Call for heat and watch the full sequence: inducer start, pressure switch close, igniter glow, gas valve click, flame ignition, flame sensing.
+- Observe a start attempt: Call for heat and and observe the full sequence: inducer start, pressure switch close, igniter glow, gas valve click, flame ignition, and flame sensing.
 Note at which step it fails.

 Note: If E14 returns after a reset and basic checks, a professional diagnosis is recommended.